Nature connection whilst at home

 National Trust: There are several of the Trust's '50 things to do before you are 11 ¾' which can be ticked off at home, including National_Trust-cloud-watching, National_Trust-make-friends-with-a-bug and National_Trust-help-a-wild-animal

 Scout & Girlguiding Leaders: We have produced a Norfolk Coast AONB Challenge for Scout and Guiding members of all ages.
-At present (March 2020) strict travel restrictions are in place due to coronavirus which will obviously result in groups currently being unable to visit the Norfolk coast.
+This year various travel restrictions are in place due to coronavirus which will obviously result in groups currently being unable to visit the Norfolk coast.
 However, most of the activities in the challenge from the Norfolk Coast Partnership are suitable for Scouting and Guiding members to do at home.

 Support in the community